Frequently asked questions about enrolment schemes

 - Enrolment schemes for state-integrated schools are different to those for state schools.

-- Boards of state-integrated schools don't necessarily have home zones.
+- State-integrated schools don't necessarily have home zones.
 There are a number of ways a state-integrated might determine their selection criteria.

 - A state integrated school has to cater for students whose parents or caregivers meet the school’s special character requirements and if there’s room left for other students, the school is able to enrol a small number of non-preference students who don’t meet the special character requirements.